-This is the age of Entrepreneurs – the ones who dream big about a brighter future for the world.
-With big dreams, come bigger challenges.
-According to statistics, only 10% start-ups are achieving success.
-The biggest challenge faced by young entrepreneurs is Fund raising.
+This is the age of young Entrepreneurs – the ones who dream big about a brighter future for the world.
+With big dreams, come more significant challenges.
+According to statistics, only 10% of start-ups are achieving success.
+The biggest problem faced by young entrepreneurs is Fundraising.
 In the absence of proper funding channels, the best bet for an entrepreneur to raise money is crowd funding platforms.
-Crowd funding market is expected to grow up to 96 billion dollar.
-This article discusses 6 major mistakes which entrepreneurs make while raising capital:
+Crowdfunding market is expected to grow up to 96 billion dollars.
+This article discusses six significant mistakes which entrepreneurs make while raising capital:

 a) Models with inflated valuation:

 Unrealistically high future cash flows projected by start-ups during their pitch mostly used to go wrong.
-As a result nowadays investors are becoming more careful while pumping money to start-ups.
-Investors expect to see results within a period of 18 months after inception making fund raising tougher for entrepreneurs.
+As a result, nowadays investors are becoming more careful while pumping money into start-ups.
+Investors expect to see results within 18 months after inception making fundraising tougher for entrepreneurs.

-Most entrepreneurs are amateurs who are not aware about the importance of having a robust communication strategy.
+Most entrepreneurs are amateurs who are not aware of the importance of having a robust communication strategy.
 Bulky and crude information content hardly gets the attention of investors.
-So proper guidance from professional are required.
+So proper guidance from a professional is required.
 Equity investment platforms like Capital Pitch came up with investor centric templates for proper communication with potential investors.
-After signing the agreement, investor expects frequent and transparent communication.
-Also periodic meetings with investors to discuss on the strategies and challenges and for seeking their inputs are also of prime importance.
+After signing the agreement, the investor expects frequent and transparent communication.
+Also, periodic meetings with investors to discuss the strategies and challenges and for seeking their inputs are also of prime importance.

-Historical market data, future financial projections and assumptions made, required capital to be raised, future valuations and cash flows, projected growth rate, sales and marketing plans etc are not tested and approved by experts.
+Historical market data, future financial projections and assumptions made, required capital to be raised, future valuations and cash flows, projected growth rate, sales, and marketing plans, etc. are not tested and approved by experts.
 Today there are investment platforms which provide expert guidance to entrepreneurs regarding all these.
-They provide periodic review for key indicators like growth, profitability, Liquidity, leverage and activity and compare them with industry benchmarks.
+They offer a periodic review for key indicators like growth, profitability, Liquidity, leverage, and activity and compare them with industry benchmarks.

 d) Mismanaged data: